LIVENlab/Sparks/README.md

 enbios_mod.data_for_ENBIOS(smaller_vers=False, path_save=r'test.json')
 ```

 The *SoftLink* class requires a path to a folder with different files.
-First, you need to include the basefile (see an example here).
+First, you need to include the basefile (see an example [here](https://github.com/LIVENlab/Sparks/tree/sparks-times/testing/data_test).
 It's an Excel file describing the energy technologies, inventory data, file sources, methods, conversion factors and the dendrogram.

 run the *preprocess* function will transform the data into an enbios like-file, while also adapting the units according to the conversion factors.